AdevintaSpain/Sencha/README.markdown

 ![Sencha logo](HeaderImage.png)

+> ℹ️ Sencha was originally intended to work with [EarlGrey](https://github.com/google/EarlGrey) under the hood, since they released EarlGrey 2.0, white box testing is no longer supported.
+This is why EarlGrey has been replaced by [KIF](https://github.com/kif-framework/KIF).
+Regardless of that, Sencha API is still the same and it works without modification.

 [EarlGrey](https://github.com/google/EarlGrey) is a great tool to test our iOS apps via instrumental tests.
 With them, we can mimic user actions like tapping a button, scrolling, or typing.
 Then, we can assert that a text appears in the screen, a view is visible or invisible, or a button is enabled or not.

 On the other hand, if you tried EarlGrey, you’ll agree that its API is not discoverable or friendly.